Lin Mo woke up with his face pressed into dirt.

 The fifth-layer disciple stepped closer.

-Lin Mo acted.
+Lin Mo moved.

 Bone cracked.

-The torch fell.
+The torch hit the ground.

-A fist smashed into his jaw.
+A fist slammed into his jaw.

 The third man drew his sword.